Inventions in the Century by William Henry Doolittle

 1 year agoCitation worthy content.

-1 year agoI stumbled upon this title and it creates a vivid world that you simply do not want to leave.
-Exceeded all my expectations.
+9 months agoI came across this while browsing and it creates a vivid world that you simply do not want to leave.
+A valuable addition to my collection.

 Karen Lopez